Hellfire Pass: Hintok

 Hintok (also: Hintock) was an area just beyond Hellfire Pass.
 It was the beginning of the highlands, and the railway line needed a gradual gradient to climb.
-There were four camps: river camp which was subdivided into British, Australian and Tamil camps, and a mountain camp which housed Australian, British and Dutch prisoners.
+There were four camps: the river camp, which was subdivided into British, Australian and Tamil camps; and the mountain camp, which housed Australian, British and Dutch prisoners.
 The mountain camp was commanded by Weary Dunlop, and had a bamboo fence to protect against tigers.

 The first prisoners arrived on 26 January 1943 and were tasked to clear the forest and construct the camps.
 By March 1943, there were 800 prisoners in the camps.
-Beyond the Hellfire pass was the Three-Tiered Bridge, a trestle bridge to gain height. followed by a 400-metre-long and 25-metre-high trestle bridge which was later named the Pack of Cards Bridge, because it collapsed three times during construction, and was later abandoned in favour of an embankment.
+Beyond the Hellfire Pass was the Three-Tiered Bridge, a trestle bridge to gain height, followed by another 400-metre-long and 25-metre-high trestle bridge which was later named the Pack of Cards Bridge because it collapsed three times during construction, and was later abandoned in favour of an embankment.

 On 19 June 1943, there was an outbreak of cholera at the Hintok mountain camp, killing 57 Australian prisoners.
-31 prisoners died during the Pack of Cards collapses, and 29 died from brutality of the guards.
+31 prisoners died during the Pack of Cards Bridge's collapses, and 29 died from guard brutality.
 130 sick prisoners were sent to Tarsao.
 Construction of the bridges was finished in August 1943.
 The Three-Tiered Bridge was often photographed after the war, but is now lost in the jungle.